5 min read

 Understanding your customer base is the first step toward building an effective fulfillment strategy.
 Survey customers to learn whether they prefer home delivery, centralized pickup points, or flexible options.
 Analyzing order history and customer feedback can also reveal important trends.

-Choosing Between delivery and pickup Options
+Choosing between delivery and pickup options

 Some hubs focus exclusively on deliveries, while others maintain multiple pickup locations.
 Consider the following factors: